 Reusable sanitary pads are pretty straightforward.
 They're just the same as sanitary pads, except you wash and rewear them.

 They're a great option if you want to save some money and help the environment, but they do take more effort.
 You'll have to keep on top of your washing for a start...

 Like disposable sanitary pads, different reusable pads are available for light, medium and heavy flows.

 In Precious Stars' budget range, moderate reusable pads cost £3.50.
 You can get pantyliners, moderate pads or overnight pads, depending on how heavy your flow is.

-Earthwise Girls sell washable pads for slightly more at £4.50 each.
+Earthwise Girls sell washable pads for slightly more at around £4.50 each.
 But, you can buy a pack of three for £13.50, which includes a pad donation to an orphaned girl in Kenya.

 Admittedly you'll have to get a lot of wear out of a reusable sanitary pad for it work out the same value for money as normal pads, but the idea is that if you buy in bulk, you won't need to replace your pads for another five years.